 Intermarket analysis is a branch of technical analysis that examines the correlations between four major asset classes: stocks, bonds, commodities and currencies.
 In his classic book on Intermarket Analysis, John Murphy notes that chartists can use these relationships to identify the stage of the business cycle and improve their forecasting abilities.
 There are clear relationships between stocks and bonds, bonds and commodities, and commodities and the Dollar.
 Knowing these relationships can help chartists determine the stage of the investing cycle, select the best sectors and avoid the worst performing sectors.
 Much of the material for this article comes from John Murphy's book and his postings in the Market Message at Stockcharts.com.

-The intermarket relationships depend on the forces of inflation or deflation.
+The Intermarket relationships depend on the forces of inflation or deflation.
 In a “normal” inflationary environment, stocks and bonds are positively correlated.
 This means they both move in the same direction.
 The world was in an inflationary environment from the 1970's to the late 1990's.
-These are the key intermarket relationships in a inflationary environment:
+These are the key Intermarket relationships in an inflationary environment:

 POSITIVE: When one goes up, the other goes up also.
 INVERSE: When one goes up, the other goes down.
 Interest rates move up when bonds move down

 In an inflationary environment, stocks react positively to falling interest rates (rising bond prices).
 Low interest rates stimulate economic activity and boost corporate profits.
 Keep in mind that an “inflationary environment” does not mean runaway inflation.
 It simply means that the inflationary forces are stronger than the deflationary forces.